Small gaps of circular $\beta$-ensemble

 \subsection{Strategy and key lemmas}

-Let's first explain the main steps to prove Theorem \ref{thm1}.
-In the article, let $\beta$ be a positive integer.
-As in \cite{BB, So}, we still need to reduce the problem to the convergence of the factorial moment \eqref{20}, but the proof follows a quite different way.
-This is because, for the determinantal point processes as considered in \cite{BB, So}, there are many good structures one can make use of.
-For example, all the point correlation functions of the determinantal point precesses are given explicitly and one can express the factorial moment by these correlation functions, one can also use Hadamard-Fischer inequality to control the estimates.
+Now we explain the main steps to prove Theorem \ref{thm1}.
+As in \cite{BB, So}, we still need to reduce the problem to the convergence of the factorial moments of $\chi^{(n)}$, but the proof follows a quite different way.
+This is because, for the determinantal point processes as considered in \cite{BB, So}, there are many structures one can make use of.
+For example, all the point correlation functions of the determinantal point precesses are given explicitly by symmetric kernels as in \eqref{fk} and one can express the factorial moments in terms of these correlation functions, and thus one can use Hadamard-Fischer inequality to control the estimates.